Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 Additionally, the Client Greeting contains PeerInfo, a nonce and the peer's ECDHE public key.

 The server will then answer with a Server Keyshare packet.
-The packet contains a newly allocated PeerId, the server's nonce and ECDHE public key and the message authentication code MAC_S.
+The packet contains a newly allocated PeerId, the server's nonce and the ECDHE public key.

-The peer then answers with a Client Finished packet, containing the peer's message authentication code MAC_P.
+The peer then answers with a Client Finished packet without any payload.

 Since no authentication has yet been achieved, the server then answers with an EAP-Failure.